Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Reviewed by Kathryn Uhles, MIS, MSP, Dean, College of Business and IT

-Hands being held by numerous people t0 signify helping people
+Hands being held by numerous people t0 signify careers that help people

 People today spend up to one-third of their lives — or 90,000 hours — working.
-What’s more, a growing body of evidence points to a strong connection between helping others and life satisfaction.
+What’s more, a growing body of evidence points to a strong connection between helping others and life satisfaction which might explain why there's a continual interest in careers that help people.

-Many careers in healthcare, education, behavioral science, business and technology offer just that.
+Many careers in healthcare, education, behavioral science, business and technology offer ways to spend time in a capacity that applies both your skills and knowledge for the greater good.
 Let’s explore some of the options.

-Careers in healthcare can provide the opportunity to help patients who are coping with disease, infection, injury, or behavioral or mental health challenges.
+Careers that help people include those in healthcare.
+They provide the opportunity to help patients who are coping with disease, infection, injury, or behavioral or mental health challenges.
 Caring for and assisting vulnerable patients is often enriching for that reason.

 The first step toward a career in patient care is very often obtaining a healthcare degree.
 Depending on your career path, this will provide valuable instruction in skills and processes you’ll need each day in a healthcare profession.